Medicare Advantage vs. Medicare Supplement Plans - Why We Recommend an Actual Supplement Over an Advantage Plan

 Medicare Supplement insurance plans are plans that are designed to go with “original” Medicare (Parts A & B).
 These plans are Federally-standardized – all insurance companies have to offer the same coverage plans, so there is no difference in coverage from one company to another.
 You can view the chart that all companies must go by here: Medigap Coverage Chart

-Because the plans are the same, it is easy to compare Medigap (another name for a Medicare Supplement) plans from different insurance companies.
+Because the plans are the same, it is easy to compare Medigap (another name for a Medicare Supplement - those two terms are interchangeable) plans from different insurance companies.
 You can easily compare “apples to apples”.
 For example, a Plan F; with one company is the exact same as a Plan ‘F’ with another company.